 - Prince of Wales Hospital information counter at the High Street entrance which is open 8.00am to 8.30pm weekdays and 9.00am to 5.30pm on weekends

-- Emergency Department at the Barker Street entrance is open 24 hours a day.
+- Emergency Department at the Magill Street entrance is open 24 hours a day.

-We also have electronic information kiosks at both the Barker Street and High Street entrances.
+We also have electronic information kiosks at both the Barker Street, High Street and Botany Street entrances.